 Despite this shift to the East, English law and London arbitration are still crucially important for shipbuilding.
 International buyers remain reluctant to experiment with Chinese law and arbitration for contracts involving Chinese shipyards.
 Other key interests in Asia and elsewhere remain happy to use English law and London arbitration.
 English law gives a large degree of certainty in respect of the meaning and effect of shipbuilding contract provisions, particularly those on the commonly used forms.
 Furthermore, Asian shipyards are used to and comfortable with English law, making it unusual to see them push back on an English law clause.
 This must reflect the continuing strength and depth of the London legal market for maritime law.
-Of the emerging jurisdictions, only Singapore seems to present a serious alternative to London as a centre for dispute resolution (which may be a result of its similarities with English law and procedure).
+Of the emerging jurisdictions, only Singapore seems to present a serious alternative to London as a centre for dispute resolution, which may be a result of its similarities with English law and procedure.

-Vanessa Tattersall is a partner and Simon Blows is a consultant at HFW.
+1 Vanessa Tattersall is a partner and Simon Blows is a consultant at HFW.
+The information in this chapter was accurate as at May 2021.